QuentinRa/blog.quentinra.dev/info/css/index.md

 <tr>
 <td><b>Space</b><br>

-You can apply a selector to elements filtered by another.<br> This is the same as **path** without the constraint of being a direct child.
+You can apply a selector to elements filtered by another.<br> This is the same as for **path** without the constraint of being a direct child.
 </td>
 <td>
 <pre><code class="language-css">p a { /* ... */ }</code></pre>